fgmacedo/python-statemachine/docs/actions.md

 For each defined {ref}`state`, you can declare `enter` and `exit` callbacks.

-### Declare state actions by name convention
+### Declare state actions by naming convention

-Callbacks by name convention will be searched on the StateMachine and on the model, using the patterns:
+Callbacks by naming convention will be searched on the StateMachine and on the model, using the patterns:

 - `on_enter_<state.id>()`